BaseMax/LimitLastLinePHP/README.md

-# LimitLastLinePHP
+# Limit Last Line PHP

-A tiny script to limit and remove the last line from input string using PHP.
+A tiny script to limit and remove the last line from input string using **PHP**.